Before you arrive

 When you arrive

 You must apply within 3 months of your arrival if you intend to stay for 12 months or more.
-Health care cards will be effective immediately.
+The typical 90-day waiting period is waived for Canadian Armed Forces families so health care cards will be effective immediately.

 You must exchange your driver's licence within 90 days of arrival.